Updated January 21, 2021

 5 Ways to Help Someone With Depression

-- Learn about depression.
+- 1. Learn about depression.
 Depression is common and affects one in 10 women and one in 20 men at any point in time.
-Learning how to help someone with depression starts with educating yourself about the disease.
+Learning how to help someone with depression starts with educating yourself about the disorder.
 Taking steps to learn about depression can help you better understand why your loved one is struggling.
-Consider attending support groups for friends or family members of those with depression, where you can connect with others in similar situations.
-It can help you gain a better understanding of depression and its symptoms, and may also help you become more empathetic and compassionate.
+Consider reading more about depression on the National Institute of Mental Health website.
+You might also consider attending support groups for friends or family members of those with depression, where you can connect with others in similar situations.
+It can help you gain a better understanding of depression and its symptoms and may also help you become more empathetic and compassionate.

 What NOT to Do When Your Loved One Has Depression